^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Vitiligo is a disease that is characterized by the loss of skin color in the form of spots.
-The scale and rate of color loss are unpredictable and can affect any part of the body.
-This condition is not life threatening and is not contagious.
-Treatment of vitiligo is to improve the appearance of affected areas of the skin.
-The disease can not be completely cured.
+Vitiligo is a disease characterized by the loss of skin color in patches.
+The extent and rate of color loss are unpredictable and can affect any part of the body.
+The condition is not life-threatening and is not contagious.
+Treatment for vitiligo is to improve the appearance of the affected areas of skin.
+The disease cannot be cured completely.

 Epidemiology

-According to various studies, in the world the average prevalence of vitiligo among the population is about 1%.
+According to various studies, the average prevalence of vitiligo among the population worldwide is about 1%.

-The causes and pathogenesis of vitiligo is still unknown.
-Currently, the most recognized theories of the emergence of vitiligo are neurogenic, endocrine and immune theories, as well as the theory of self-destruction of melanocytes.
+The causes and pathogenesis of vitiligo are still unknown.
+Currently, the most recognized theories of the origin of vitiligo are the neurogenic, endocrine and immune theories, as well as the theory of self-destruction of melanocytes.

 Risk factors

-At present, it is possible to identify a number of previous factors that contribute to the onset of depigmentation.
-These include: psychological, local physical trauma, pathology of internal organs, intoxication (acute or chronic), childbirth, the action of ultraviolet (or ionizing) rays, burns, etc.
+At present, a number of antecedent factors can be identified that contribute to the development of depigmentation.
+These include: psychological, local physical trauma, pathology of internal organs, intoxication (acute or chronic), childbirth, exposure to ultraviolet (or ionizing) rays, burns, etc.

 Pathogenesis

-In addition, a number of internal and external factors have been identified that play an important role in the development of dermatosis: cytokines and inflammatory mediators, antioxidant defense, oxidative stress, etc. External factors, such as ultraviolet radiation, viral infections, chemicals, etc., are also important.
+In addition, a number of internal and external factors have been identified that play an important role in the development of dermatosis: cytokines and inflammatory mediators, antioxidant protection, oxidative stress, etc. External factors such as ultraviolet radiation, viral infections, chemicals, etc. are also of no small importance.

-However, one should also remember the independent or synergistic influence of the above factors, i.e., the multifactorial nature of vitiligo.
-In this regard, some authors adhere to the theory of convergence in vitiligo.
+However, one should also remember the independent or synergistic influence of the above factors, i.e. the multifactorial nature of vitiligo.
+In this regard, some authors adhere to the convergence theory in vitiligo.

-The neurogenic hypothesis is based on the location of depigmented spots along the nerves and nerve plexuses (segmental vitiligo), the onset and spread of vitiligo often begins after nervous experiences, mental trauma.
-When studying the condition of the nerves of the dermis, patients have a thickening of the basement membrane of Schwann cells.
+The neurogenic hypothesis is based on the location of depigment spots along the nerves and nerve plexuses (segmental vitiligo), the occurrence and spread of vitiligo often begins after nervous experiences, mental trauma.
+When studying the condition of the nerves of the dermis in patients, thickening of the basal membrane of Schwann cells is found.

-The question of the involvement of the immune system in the pathogenesis of vitiligo has been debated for a long time.
-Analysis of changes in immunological parameters in vitiligo patients showed that the immunity system plays a certain role in the emergence and development of the pathological process.
-The presence of a definite deficit in the T-cell (decrease in the general population of T-lymphocytes and T-helpers) and humoral units (decrease of immunoglobulins of all classes), weakening of the factors of nonspecific resistance (phagocytic response) against the background of constant or increased activity of T suppressors indicate violations in the work of the immune system, on the weakening of immunological surveillance, which, in the final analysis, can be one of the triggers in the emergence and development of the pathological process.
+The question of the immune system's involvement in the pathogenesis of vitiligo has been debated for a long time.
+Analysis of changes in immunological parameters in patients with vitiligo has shown that the immune system plays a certain role in the occurrence and development of the pathological process.
+The presence of a certain deficit in the T-cell (reduction in the total population of T-lymphocytes and T-helpers) and humoral links (reduction in immunoglobulins of all classes), weakening of non-specific resistance factors (phagocytic reaction indicators) against the background of unchanged or increased activity of T-suppressors indicate disturbances in the functioning of the immune system, weakening of immunological surveillance, which, ultimately, can be one of the triggers in the occurrence and development of the pathological process.

-The frequent combination of vitiligo with various autoimmune diseases (pernicious anemia, Addison's disease, diabetes, alopecia areata), the presence of circulating organ-specific antibodies and antibodies against melanocytes, as well as the deposition of the C3 component and IgG in the basal membrane zone of the vitiligo skin, increased soluble interleukin-2 RIL-2) in the blood serum and skin confirm participation of an autoimmune mechanism in the development of this disease.
+The frequent combination of vitiligo with various autoimmune diseases (pernicious anemia, Addison's disease, diabetes, focal alopecia), the presence of circulating organ-specific antibodies and antibodies against melanocytes, as well as the deposition of the C3 component and IgG in the basement membrane zone of vitiligo skin, an increase in the level of soluble interleukin-2 (RIL-2) in the blood serum and skin confirm the involvement of an autoimmune mechanism in the development of this disease.

 The frequent combination of vitiligo with diseases of the endocrine glands has suggested the involvement of the latter in the development of vitiligo.

-The intensification of the processes of lipid peroxidation (LPO), a decrease in the activity of catalase, thioredoxyl reductase in vitilogenous skin, suggested the involvement of LPO in melanogenesis.
-The presence of vitiligo in family members and in close relatives of patients testifies to hereditary factors in the development of vitiligo.
-An analysis of the author's own material and literature data on family cases of vitiligo suggested that people with a family history of a family history are at risk and that, with the influence of certain trigger factors, vitiligo spots may appear.
+Increased lipid peroxidation (LPO) processes, decreased catalase and thioredoxyreductase activity in vitiligo skin suggested the involvement of LPO in melanogenesis.
+The presence of vitiligo in family members and close relatives of patients indicates hereditary factors in the development of vitiligo.
+Analysis of the author's own material and literature data on family cases of vitiligo suggested that individuals with a burdened family history are at risk and may develop vitiligo spots under the influence of certain trigger factors.

 Scientists have not yet come to a consensus on the type of inheritance in vitiligo.

-Of particular interest is the study of the relationship of vitiligo with major histocompatibility genes (HLA-system).
-In studies, HLA haplotypes such as DR4, Dw7, DR7, B13, Cw6, CD6, CD53 and A19 were most often detected.
-However, the frequency of occurrence of haplotypes may vary depending on the surveyed population.
+Of particular interest is the study of the relationship between vitiligo and the main histocompatibility genes (HLA system).
+In studies, the most frequently detected HLA haplotypes were DR4, Dw7, DR7, B13, Cw6, CD6, CD53 and A19.
+However, the frequency of occurrence of haplotypes may vary depending on the population being examined.

-A vitiligo spot is a depigmentation of white or milky white with clear boundaries, an oval shape, a different size.
-Spots can be separate or multiple and usually not accompanied by subjective sensations.
-With the usual course, the surface of the vitiligo focus is smooth, smooth, atrophy, telangiectasia and peeling are not observed.
+A vitiligo spot is a white or milky-white depigmentation with clear borders, oval shape, and various sizes.
+The spots can be separate or multiple and are usually not accompanied by subjective sensations.
+In the normal course, the surface of the vitiligo lesion is even, smooth, and there is no atrophy, telangiectasia, or peeling.
 This is a general definition of vitiligo.

-The color of the vitiligo spot depends on the type of skin and the preservation of the melanin pigment in the lesion.
-The depigmental focus is usually surrounded by a normally pigmented zone.
+The color of the vitiligo spot depends on the skin type and the preservation of the melanin pigment in the lesion.
+The depigmented lesion is usually surrounded by a normally pigmented zone.

-In some patients, the depigmental spot can be surrounded by a hyperpigment zone.
-The presence of all these colors (depigment, achromic, normal and hyperpigmental) allowed to call this kind of vitiligo quadrichrome vitiligo (four-color)
+In some patients, the depigmented spot may be surrounded by a hyperpigmented zone.
+The presence of all these colors (depigmented, achromic, normal and hyperpigmented) allowed this type of vitiligo to be called quadrichrome vitiligo (four-color)

-With point vitiligo, small point depigmented spots are visible against a background of hyperpigmented or normally pigmented skin.
+In punctate vitiligo, small, pinpoint depigmented spots are visible against a background of hyperpigmented or normally pigmented skin.

 Inflammatory vitiligo is rare.
-It has reddening (erythema), usually the edges of the vitiligo spot.
-It is noted that its presence is a sign of the progression of vitiligo.
+It is characterized by redness (erythema), usually at the edges of the vitiliginous spot.
+It is noted that its presence is a sign of progression of vitiligo.

-Under the influence of various irritants or solar insolation, vitiliginous spots (when they are located on the open areas of the skin - the chest, the back surface of the neck, the back surface of the hands and feet) are infiltrated, thicken, the skin pattern changes, which leads to a lichenification of the lesion, especially its edges.
+Under the influence of various irritants or solar insolation, vitiligo spots (when localized on open areas of the skin - chest, back of the neck, back of the hands and feet) infiltrate, thicken, the skin pattern changes, which leads to lichenification of the lesion, especially its edges.
 This variant of the disease is called vitiligo with raised borders.

-It should be remembered that the centers of depigmentation may appear on the site of long-term inflammatory skin diseases (psoriasis, eczema, lupus erythematosus, lymphoma, neurodermatitis, etc.).
-Such foci are usually called postinflammatory vitiligo (postinflammatory vitiligo) and distinguish them from the primary vitiligo that has arisen quite easily.
+It should be remembered that foci of depigmentation can also appear at the site of long-standing inflammatory skin diseases (psoriasis, eczema, lupus erythematosus, lymphoma, neurodermatitis, etc.).
+Such foci are usually called postinflammatory vitiligo and are quite easy to distinguish from primary vitiligo.

-Depigmented spots can be located symmetrically or asymmetrically.
-Vitiligo is characterized by the appearance of new or increased available depigmented spots in the field of mechanical, chemical or physical factors.
-This phenomenon is known in dermatology as an isomorphic reaction, or the phenomenon of Kebner.
-With vitiligo after skin changes, the most commonly observed bleaching is hair, called leucotrichia ("leuco" - from Greek white, colorless, "trichia" - hair).
-Typically, the hair is discolored in the spots of vitiligo, on the head, eyebrows and eyelashes when the depigmented spots on the head and face are localized.
-The defeat of nail plates with vitiligo (leukonichia) is not a specific sign and the frequency of its occurrence is the same as in the general population.
-Vitiliginous spots at the beginning of the disease in most patients have a round or oval shape.
-As the progression progresses, the number of spots increases or merges, the shape of the lesion lesion changes, taking the form of figures, garlands or a geographic map.
-The number of spots with vitiligo is from single to multiple.
+Depigmented spots may be located symmetrically or asymmetrically.
+Vitiligo is characterized by the appearance of new or an increase in existing depigmented spots in the area of exposure to mechanical, chemical or physical factors.
+This phenomenon is known in dermatology as an isomorphic reaction, or the Koebner phenomenon.
+In vitiligo, after skin changes, the most common is hair discoloration, called leukotrichia ("leuko" - from the Greek white, colorless, "trichia" - hair).
+Usually, the hair located in vitiligo spots on the head, eyebrows and eyelashes is discolored when depigmented spots are localized on the head and face.
+Damage to the nail plates in vitiligo (leukonychia) is not a specific symptom and its frequency of occurrence is the same as in the general population.
+Vitiliginous spots at the onset of the disease in most patients have a round or oval shape.
+As the lesions progress, increase in size or merge, the shape of the lesion changes, taking the form of figures, garlands or a geographic map.
+The number of spots in vitiligo ranges from single to multiple.

 Stages

-The clinical course of vitiligo distinguishes the stages: progressive, stationary and the stage of repigmentation.
+In the clinical course of vitiligo, the following stages are distinguished: progressive, stationary and the repigmentation stage.

-The most frequently observed single localized spot, which for a long time may not increase in size, that is, be in a stable state (stationary stage).
-It is customary to talk about the activity or progression of vitiligo when new or increased old depigmentation centers are manifested within three months before the examination.
-However, in the natural course of vitiligo, a few months later, next to the primary or other areas of the skin, new depigmental spots appear, ie, slow progression of vitiligo begins.
-In some patients, a few days or weeks after the onset of the disease, there is an exacerbation of the skin-pathological process, or several depigments appear in succession on different parts of the skin (head, trunk, arm or leg).
-This is a rapidly progressive stage, the so-called vitiligo fulminans (lightning-fast vitiligo).
+Most often, a single localized spot is observed, which may not increase in size for a long time, i.e. be in a stable state (stationary stage).
+It is customary to speak of the activity or progression of vitiligo when new or old foci of depigmentation appear within three months before the examination.
+However, with the natural course of vitiligo, after a few months, new depigmented spots appear near the primary or on other areas of the skin, i.e. vitiligo begins to progress slowly.
+In some patients, an exacerbation of the skin pathological process occurs within a few days or weeks after the onset of the disease, or several depigmentations appear one after another on different areas of the skin (head, torso, arm or leg).
+This is a rapidly progressing stage, the so-called vitiligo fulminans (lightning vitiligo).

-All these clinical symptoms (leukotrichia, Kebner phenomenon, family cases, hair and mucous membrane damage, duration of the disease course, etc.) in most cases predetermine the progression of vitiligo or are often found in patients with an active skin-pathological process.
+All the above clinical symptoms (leukotrichia, Koebner phenomenon, family cases, hair and mucous membrane lesions, duration of the disease, etc.) in most cases predetermine the progression of vitiligo or are often found in patients with an active skin pathological process.

 Forms

-There are the following clinical forms of vitiligo:
+The following clinical forms of vitiligo are distinguished:

-• focal - in one area there are one or more spots;
+• focal - there are one or more spots in one area;

-• segmental - one or more spots are located along the nerve or plexus;
+• segmental - one or more spots are located along the course of nerves or plexuses;

 • mucous - only mucous membranes are affected.